 In the face of so much uncertainty, the need for proactive readiness is heightened.
 Whether your business is planning for the worst or hoping for the best, it’s clear that we can’t just assume disasters won’t affect us.

 What does that look like when it comes to technology?

 Remote backup, disaster preparedness, and business continuity planning are critical.
 According to the Federal Emergency Management Agency (FEMA), 40-60% of small businesses never reopen their doors following a disaster—and 90% of smaller companies fail within a year if they can’t resume operations 5 days after a disaster.

 The disparity between small and large businesses is even more glaring when it comes to business continuity, defined as an organization’s ability to ensure core functions are not severely impacted by an unplanned incident that takes critical systems offline.
-According to FEMA, 1 in 5 companies spend no time maintaining their business continuity plan, while 20% of larger companies devote more than 10 days a month to such plans.
+According to FEMA, 1 in 5 companies spends no time maintaining their business continuity plan, while 20% of larger companies devote more than 10 days a month to such plans.

-If a disaster affected your business in the next few weeks, how would you respond?
+If a disaster-affected your business in the next few weeks, how would you respond?

 1. The first step is to understand your data backup structure.

 Working with a trusted IT provider, you can perform a detailed data assessment that categorizes all assets by priority, location, and access needs.
 That way, you can ensure the most important information is backed up regularly, remotely, and redundantly.
 The vast majority of business backups are performed manually and on-site—often on physical hard drives located directly next to the computers they’re backing up.
 If fire, flood, or theft affects your business, those backups often won’t be spared.
 With automatic backups stored in a combination of physical and cloud locations, you can be confident that your data is there when you need it.

 2. Now, how do you recover that data?